Join The Campaign!

 Vicki and her husband Scott, a retired OSBI agent and FBI terrorism analyst, have been married for over 43 years.
 They have lived in Oklahoma County for 41 years and are the proud parents of 3 sons: a doctor, a lawyer and a rancher.

-Behenna is seeking the Democratic nomination for Oklahoma County District Attorney.
+Behenna is the Democratic nominee for Oklahoma County District Attorney.
+She will be on the ballot November 8th.